 \section{4.
 Conclusion}

-We suggest that the AGN Unification Scheme can be viewed as a visibility-regulated framework in which orientation and Doppler boosting determine not only class appearance but also the contrast between jet components.
-The Geometric Masking scenario, supported by the phase-locked spectral hardening in PKS~2155$-$304 \citep{Dominguez2026} and the hard-spectrum detections of S5~1027+74 and 3C~273 during low-flux states \citep{Paliya2025, VERITAS2025}, indicates that high-flux states are often dominated by differentially boosted soft emission.
-Broader observational tests are needed to assess the robustness and generality of this interpretation.
+Rather than a definitive model, the AGN Unification Scheme can be explored as a visibility-regulated framework where orientation and $\delta$ determine both class appearance and jet component contrast.
+Supported by phase-locked spectral hardening in PKS~2155$-$304 \citep{Dominguez2026} and hard-spectrum detections in low-flux FSRQs \citep{Paliya2025, VERITAS2025}, Geometric Masking indicates high-flux states are often dominated by differentially boosted soft emission.

-In this framework, what is traditionally termed quiescence in aligned jets corresponds to a window of geometric transparency, while misaligned systems act as naturally unmasked laboratories where the hard core remains visible.
-The blazar sequence therefore reflects both intrinsic jet physics and geometry-driven visibility effects, and the intrinsic duty cycle of extreme particle acceleration may be higher than inferred from flux-selected surveys.
+By treating traditional quiescence in aligned jets as a window of geometric transparency, this framework proposes that misaligned systems serve as unmasked laboratories.
+The blazar sequence possibly reflects both intrinsic physics and visibility effects; therefore, the intrinsic duty cycle of extreme acceleration may be higher than flux-selected surveys infer.

-To further probe the physics of the central engine, future high-sensitivity surveys could combine orientation-aware strategies with deep observations of geometric minima, where the mask is faintest and the core most exposed.
+Future surveys should combine orientation-aware strategies with deep observations of geometric minima to test these hypotheses and probe the exposed central engine.